-Additionally, because state and local governments have much smaller budgets than the federal government, localized grants are typically smaller in size.
-This isn’t to say they aren’t substantial and wouldn’t have a positive impact on your business.
-However, you’re less likely to see local grants reach the same level of funding that federal grant winners receive.
+Additionally, because state and local governments have much smaller budgets than the federal government, localized grants are typically much smaller in funding size.
+This isn’t to say they aren’t substantial and wouldn’t positively impact your business.
+However, you’re less likely to see local small business grants reach the same level of funding that federal grant winners receive.

-Another caveat to take into consideration when applying for local grants is that they often work on a matching policy.
+Another caveat to consider when applying for local business grants is that they often work on a matching policy.
 Essentially, this means that grants are awarded to selected organizations after said organization has raised a predetermined amount of funding on its own.

-Match grants usually work on a 1:1 or 2:1 ratio (but can also be much higher).
-When applying for 1:1 grants, a company will need to raise an amount equal to the amount of the grant before earning funding.
+Match grants usually work on a 1:1 or 2:1 ratio.
+When applying for 1:1 grants, a company will need to raise an amount equal to the grant amount before earning funding.

-Providers of 2:1 match grant funding agree to pay two times the amount raised by an organization (as long as the said organization can raise the predetermined amount).
+Providers of 2:1 match grant funding agree to pay 2 times the amount raised by an organization (as long as the said organization can raise the predetermined amount).

-How to Discover State and Regional Grant Opportunities
+How to Find State and Regional Grant Opportunities

-To find active grants in your local area, your best bet is to head to Google and use search queries such as “(State name) state grants” or “(State name) local grants.”
-This will point you toward the section of your state’s government website that deals explicitly with government-issued grants.
+To find active grants for small business owners in your local area, your best bet is to head to Google and use search queries such as “(State name) state grants,” “(State name) local grants” or “(City name) grants.”
+This will point you toward the section of a government website that deals explicitly with government-issued grants.

 From there, you can dig deeper into grant opportunities by your respective state.

-You can also use GrantWatch mentioned above and similar commercial databases to find grants in your local area:
+You can also use GrantWatch mentioned above and similar commercial databases to find business grants in your area:

-Like federal grants, the reward for earning more localized grants is more than just monetary.
-Because these grants are used as a means toward improving the area for the local population, having a chance to be a part of such an initiative will help you forge an image as a pillar of your community.
-In turn, the local population will be more than happy to patronize your business.
+Like federal grants, the reward for earning more localized small business grants is more than just monetary.
+Because these grants are used to improve the area for the local population, having a chance to be a part of such an initiative will help you forge an image as a pillar of your community.
+In turn, this could help drive business from local patrons.

-That said, private grants are often targeted at organizations who provide more ancillary services to an industry or specific company.
-Again, the goal is to create a situation in which everybody involved in the process wins in some way.
+Commercial organizations and companies offer private small business grants.
+Like government grants, corporate and private small business grants are offered to organizations with a mission aligned with the providing entity.
+Corporate or private business grants are often targeted at organizations that provide ancillary services to an industry or specific company.
+The goal is to create a situation in which everybody involved in the process wins in some way.